 D. When a faculty member encounters uncooperative behavior from a graduate student, the following process should be followed:

-- The instructor sends a written summary of the issue to the graduate studies director and the student.
-The graduate studies director shall work with the student and instructor to resolve the situation.
+- The instructor sends a written summary of the issue to the dean for online, graduate, and partner programs and to the student.
+The dean shall work with the student and instructor to resolve the situation.

-- If the situation persists, the instructor writes again to the graduate studies director and the student, with a cc: to the graduate program chair, recommending that the student be removed from the course under the uncooperative student policy.
+- If the situation persists, the instructor writes again to the dean for online, graduate, and partner programs and to the student, with a cc: to the graduate program chair, recommending that the student be removed from the course under the uncooperative student policy.

-- The graduate studies director, graduate program chair, and the instructor shall meet with the student to review all documentation.
+- The dean for online, graduate, and partner programs, the graduate program chair, and the instructor shall meet with the student to review all documentation.
 This group has the delegated authority from the graduate studies committee to remove the student from the course or take other appropriate action.

 - Students may appeal in writing to the graduate studies committee via the vice president for academic affairs.
 See Appeal Process below for the appeal process.